JohanDegraeve/xdripswift/Docs/DirectLibreRoadmap.md

 The user reports that all requested milestone 6 device checks passed on the pushed checkpoint `8f0b3897`: live synchronisation, configured downstream services, offline history recovery, Watch display persistence, trend/antenna behaviour and return to phone.
 Milestone 6 is accepted.
-Next is milestone 7: finish the Advanced Settings interface.
+Milestone 7 now streamlines Advanced Settings with one device switch, a selection-aware checklist, conditional recovery, collapsed unresolved-reading controls and bounded recent activity.
+Readiness uses existing connection events and one local reading-expiry update while the page is visible;
+there is no Watch polling.
+Interface device checks are pending (see validation).
 Interrupted transfer still needs a controlled test; background delivery timing and optional runtime features remain separate work.
 This checkpoint is not yet feature-equivalent to the reference prototype.

 An installation over the prototype disconnected until the app was reinstalled.